Western Slope Air Watch.

-A BLUE air quality advisory is in effect from 3:00 p.m.
-February 26, 2014 through 3:00 p.m.
-February 28, 2014 for the western Colorado valleys including the communities of Grand Junction, Delta and Montrose.
+A GREEN Air Watch is in effect for the western Colorado valleys including the communities of Grand Junction, Delta and Montrose.

-Advisory forecasts are based on prevailing meteorological conditions for Mesa, Delta, and Montrose counties.
-Follow the BLUE (Ok To Burn) or RED(Do Not Burn) advisories if you heat your home with wood fuel.
+- Air Watch Alert forecasts are based on prevailing meteorological conditions for Mesa, Delta, and Montrose counties.
+Follow the Green (Ok to burn) or RED(Do Not Burn) Alerts if you heat your home with wood fuel during the winter months.
 Coal, pellet and gas heaters are exempt as well as EPA certified low-emitting wood stoves.
-Compliance with RED advisories is mandatory within the city limits of Grand Junction and Fruita and voluntary elsewhere in Mesa County.
+During the winter months, compliance with RED alerts is mandatory within the city limits of Grand Junction and Fruita and voluntary elsewhere in Mesa County.
 Compliance is voluntary in Delta and Montrose Counties.

 Air Quality Index (AQI)

-For current air quality values, use this link to view the CDPHE Air Quality Today webpage.
+For current air quality values, use this link to view Mesa County Health Deparment's Air Quality homepage.

 Over the winter months, open burning is restricted in the Grand Valley.
 Our Spring Open Burning Season begins on March 1.
 Please go to our Open Burning webpage for more information on open burning.

 Weather conditions for the Grand Valley can be found on the National Weather Service site.
-Click on "Fire Weather" and go to "Smoke Management Forecast" for guidance on smoke dispersion.
-GJT-NWS
+For guidance on smoke dispersion visit NOAA's website and click on the Hazardous weather Outlook link GJT-NWS

 A listing of current statewide Fire Restriction information can be found on the Colorado Division of Emergency Management site.
 Colorado DEM Firebans